Smoky Pulled Pork Tacos with Cherry-Peach Salsa are an insanely delicious way to enjoy tender pork and fresh fruit — a match made in taco heaven!

 DSC_0350

-When the pork is cooked through, and fall apart-tender, shred it all up, place it into a bowl, then strain the juices from the crock pot through 2 layers of cheesecloth, and enough of it back in to cover.
+When the pork is cooked through, and fall apart-tender, shred it all up, place it into a bowl, then add enough of the cooking liquid to moisten the pork.

 DSC_0353

-Spoon the juicy pork onto a few fajita-sized flour tortillas, top with the cold cherry-peach salsa, then devour!
+Spoon the juicy pork onto tortillas then top with the cold cherry-peach salsa and devour!

 DSC_0375